 Always split a pair of aces, as each ace can initiate a strong hand with a ten‑value card.
 Splitting eights is generally recommended when the dealer shows a 2‑7, because two separate hands have a better chance of beating the dealer than a single 16.
 Avoid splitting tens or face cards, as a total of 20 is already near optimal.
 The decision to split should consider the cost of an additional bet and the player’s bankroll.

-When executed correctly, a brand reduces the house edge to approximately 0.5%.
+When executed correctly, the brand reduces the house edge to approximately 0.5%.
 This figure represents the average loss per bet over millions of hands.
 The edge can vary slightly depending on table rules, such as whether the dealer hits or stands on soft 17.
 Some casinos offer favorable rules like late surrender, which can further lower the edge.

 Many players believe that “streaks” dictate their next move, but each hand is independent of previous outcomes.
 The strategy does not guarantee wins, only that the player minimizes losses over time.
 Another myth is that insurance bets are advantageous; statistically, they increase the overall house edge.
 Recognizing these fall.